-- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or the intersecting roadway's curb line. - Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line). - Finish a right turn in the right-most (curb) lane. - Move to or remain in right-most lane unless lane is blocked.
+- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or the curb line of the intersecting roadway. - > Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line). - Finish a right turn in the right-most (curb) lane. - Move to or remain in right-most lane unless lane is blocked.